zeroluck/docs/sources/admin-guide/cluster/index.md

 ## Objectives

-The purpose of the technical design is to confirm that the Supplier has identified all the technical and technological requirements of the Purchaser and has defined the solutions that meet these requirements.
+The purpose of The technical design is to confirm that the Supplier has identified all the technical and technological requirements of the Purchaser and has defined the solutions that meet these requirements.